tackme31/Cairngorm/README.md

 |Path|`string`|A value of the cookie's `Path` attribute.|`"/"`|
 |Secure|`bool`|A value of the cookie's `Secure` attribute.|`true`|
 |HttpOnly|`bool`|A value of the cookie's `HttpOnly` attribute.|`true`|

+You can create a custom items store by implementing the `ItemsStoreBase` class.

 ### Tag Resolver
 There are three pre-defined resolvers: